Senior Trump official tests positive for coronavirus after trip to Europe

 In response to questions about Berkowitz’s infection, which had not previously been reported, the State Department spokeswoman said, “We are closely monitoring daily Covid-19 developments, and continue to apply the best science and the current public health recommendations to support the entire team as we continue to achieve results on behalf of the American people.”

-Across the country, the United States has suffered a 20 percent increase in new diagnosed cases, a 13 percent rise in hospitalizations and an 11 percent rise in daily deaths in the last week, according to Johns Hopkins University.
+Across the country, the United States has suffered a 20 percent increase in newly diagnosed cases, a 13 percent rise in hospitalizations and an 11 percent rise in daily deaths over the past week, according to The Washington Post’s coronavirus tracker.

-White House chief of staff Mark Meadows suggested on Sunday that stopping the spread of the virus was no longer a possibility.
-“We’re not going to control the pandemic … We are going to control the fact that we get vaccines, therapeutics and other mitigations,” he told CNN’s “State of the Union.”
+White House Chief of Staff Mark Meadows suggested Sunday that stopping the spread of the virus was no longer a possibility.
+“We’re not going to control the pandemic. . . .
+We are going to control the fact that we get vaccines, therapeutics and other mitigations,” he told CNN’s “State of the Union.”

 Europe, meanwhile, reported more than 1.3 million new cases this past week, its single highest week count so far, according to the World Health Organization, as countries across the continent implement stricter social distancing rules and regulations.